za3k/za3kstrap/README.md

 - The "ignore" class is ignored.
 We don't need to back up or restore /tmp
 - The "config" class is treated semantically as possible.
 We'd like a list of packages to install, not a huge number of files to copy.
-- "state" is not examined.
+- The "state" is not examined.
 It's blindly treated as files to copy or restore.

-Specifically, za3kstrap breaks down the **recipe** as follows:
+za3kstrap breaks down a **recipe** as follows:
 - DIRS, an explanation of which paths are "config", "state", or "ignore"
-- PACKAGES, a list of installed packages (normal, aur/abs, and package groups)
+- ("config" class) PACKAGES, a list of installed packages (normal, AUR packages, and package groups)
-- 'config/', a directory of config files which don't match the system defaults and should be used in their place
+- ("config" class) 'config.tar', config files which don't match the system defaults and should be used in their place

 ### Linter examples